 It is important to create boundaries so you have work life balance.
 Boundaries include setting a hard stop time for work and allocating time for hobbies, social interaction, and relaxation.
-This is especially important if you work remotely as the line between work and personal time can be blurred.
+This is especially important if you stay on task when working remote, as the line between work and personal time can be blurred.

 2. Keep expectations in check